Categories

 1. when the target is a pinned tab

-3. with a parent-seeking command
+3. with a Parent-seeking command

 • Within a selection, the tab that receives focus is, in order of priority:

-2. the currently focused tab
+2. If using a Trail command: adjacent to the currently focused tab

-3. the target tab
+4. The target tab

-4. the leftmost selected tab
+5. The leftmost selected tab

 🥰 Grab "tab trees" with or without Tree Style Tabs, Sidebery, et al.